Nitin-singh03/AgroGuide/README.md

 The project follows a modular MVC architecture.
 Here’s an overview of the structure:

 AgroGuide/
-├── controllers/                # Contains business logic for handling requests.
+├── controllers/                # Contains business logic for handling requests. <br>
 │   ├── admin.js              # Controller for admin-related routes.
 │   ├── contract.js           # Controller for managing contracts.
 │   ├── contractor.js         # Controller for contractor-related routes.